Welcome! On this page, you'll find everything you need to know about me (well, maybe not everything but the important

 I’m Fred Leamnson.

-I started my career (which began a LONG time ago) as a stockbroker for a regional firm in Indianapolis, IN.
+I started my career a “stockbroker” for a regional firm in Indianapolis, IN.
 I moved from that firm into the conflict-ridden bank brokerage business.
-Eventually, I grew tired of the pressure to serve the firm over my clients and launched my own business.
-I formed Leamnson Capital Advisory, LLC in 2011.
+Eventually, I grew tired of the pressure to serve the firm over my clients and launched my own advisory firm, Leamnson Capital Advisory, LLC in 2011.

 At both of these enterprises, I get the pleasure of focusing on what I do best – helping people align the way they spend, save and invest their money with what's going on in their lives.

 I started Money with a Purpose to help people “keep it real” when it comes to their money and their lives.
 Financial success comes through planning.
 You must also align your plan with who you are and what you value.
 Doing this is THE key to making your money work for you.